Let’s be honest, how many of you hear something, a light bulb goes off, and you immediately use it?

 By the end, I’d have a list of Do This things.

 The list was so long I did nothing but file it away.

 I’d only remember them when I was exposed to the idea again to remark, “Oh yeah, I heard that once before,” as the guilt crept into my mind that I never did anything with it.

-You see, I never took the second step which is to practicewhat I heard.
+I never took the second step, which is to practicewhat I heard.

 The information all made perfect sense, but I hadn’t committed to try it.